 So if you ask, “How many seconds are there in a year?” they give you different answers.
 And if you say, “Who designed the American flag?” they’ll give you different answers.
-And when you run it down—seconds in a year, you would think that’s an objective—there’s a right and a wrong.
-But one gives you a calendar year, and one gives you a solar year, which is a quarter-day different.
+Seconds in a year, you would think that’s an objective question, there’s a right and a wrong answer, but actually one gives you a calendar year, and one gives you a solar year, which is a quarter-day different.

-And with the American flag, if you think about it, one says Betsy Ross, and the other one says the person who designed the 50-star configuration of the flag, which is our current flag.
+And with the American flag, one says Betsy Ross, and the other one says the person who designed the 50-star configuration of the flag, which is our current flag.
 And in the end, both times those were the questioner’s fault, because the question itself is inherently vague, right?
-And so, even if the system’s good, [if] the questions are poorly phrased, it still breaks, right?
+And so, even if the system is good, if the questions are poorly phrased, it still breaks, right?
 It’s still brittle.

 Right.
 Well, let’s talk about that.
-We’ve got three more projects to discuss, but you’re undoubtedly familiar with John Searle’s Chinese Room question, and I’ll set it up just for the—because what I’m going to ask you is, is it possible for a computer to ever understand anything?
+You’re undoubtedly familiar with John Searle’s Chinese Room question, and I’ll set it up for the listener—because what I’m going to ask you is, is it possible for a computer to ever understand anything?

 The setup, very briefly—I mean, I encourage people to look it up—is that there’s a person in a room and he doesn’t speak any Chinese, and he’s given Chinese questions, and he’s got all these books he can look it up in, but he just copies characters down and hands them back.
 And he doesn’t know if he’s talking about cholera or coffee beans or what have you.
 And the analogy is, obviously, that’s what a computer does.
 So can a computer actually understand anything?

-You know, the Chinese Room thought experiment is really one of the most tantalizing and fun aspects or thought experiments in philosophy of mind, and so many articles have been written about it, arguing this, that or the other thing.
-In short, I think it does expose some of the issues and, you know—the bottom line is when you, kind of, look under the hood at this Chinese Room and the system there, you say, “Gosh, it sure seems like it doesn’t understand anything.”
+You know, the Chinese Room thought experiment is really one of the most tantalizing and fun thought experiments in philosophy of mind.
+And so many articles have been written about it, arguing this, that or the other thing.
+In short, I think it does expose some of the issues, and the bottom line is when you look under the hood at this Chinese Room and the system there, you say, “Gosh, it sure seems like it doesn’t understand anything.”

 And when you look at it at that level, surely, neurons can’t understand anything either.
 I think, again, without getting to a whole other podcast on the Chinese Room, I think that it’s a fascinating thing to think about, but it’s a little bit misleading.
 Understanding is something that emerges from a complex technical system.
 That technical system could be built on top of neurons, or it could be built on top of circuits and chips.
 It’s an emergent phenomenon.

-Well, that also would be another one, because I would then ask you, is it strong emergence or is it weak emergence?
-But, as I said, we’ve got three more projects to discuss.
+Well, then I would ask you, is it strong emergence or is it weak emergence?
+But, we’ve got three more projects to discuss.
 Let’s talk about Euclid.

-And so, Euclid is working to have a full understanding of sentences and paragraphs, which are the kind of questions that we have on the SATs, whereas often with Aristo—and certainly, you know, with things like Watson and Jeopardy, [where] you could get away with a much more approximate understanding—this question is sort of about this.
-There’s no ‘sort of’ when you’re dealing with math questions, and you have to give the answer.
+And so, Euclid is working to have a full understanding of sentences and paragraphs, which are the kind of questions that we have on the SATs.
+Whereas often with Aristo—and certainly, you know, with things like Watson and Jeopardy—you could get away with a much more approximate understanding, “this question is sort of about this.”
+There’s no “sort of” when you’re dealing with math questions, and you have to give the answer.

 And so that is, as you say, a sibling to Aristo; but Plato, the third one we’re going to discuss, is something very different, right?